Papi Chulo's

-Papi Chulo's is a restaurant in the Pearl District of Portland, Oregon, in the United States.
-The taqueria was opened by restaurateur Ramzy Hattar in December 2019, with Antonio Javier Palma Caceres as the chef and Davide Bricca overseeing cocktails.
+Papi Chulo's is a restaurant with two locations in Portland, Oregon, in the United States.
+The original taqueria in the Pearl District was opened by restaurateur Ramzy Hattar in December 2019, with Antonio Javier Palma Caceres as the chef and Davide Bricca overseeing cocktails.
 The trio had previously worked together at River Pig Saloon and Two Wrongs, two neighboring establishments also owned by Hattar.
+A second location opened in northeast Portland in 2023.
 Papi Chulo's serves Mexican cuisine, such as tacos, burritos, nachos, birria, margaritas, and micheladas.
-The business continued to operate delivery and takeout services during the COVID-19 pandemic, and in November 2020 confirmed plans to open a second restaurant in northeast Portland.

 Description

-Papi Chulo's is located along 13th Avenue in northwest Portland's Pearl District.
-Eater Portland's Brooke Jackson-Glidden describes the original taqueria as "a colorful counter-service spot" with "design elements reminiscent" of similar establishments in California and Mexico.
+Papi Chulo's is a Mexican restaurant with two locations in Portland.
+Eater Portland's Brooke Jackson-Glidden has described the original taqueria, located on 13th Avenue in northwest Portland's Pearl District, as "a colorful counter-service spot" with "design elements reminiscent" of similar establishments in California and Mexico.
 The interior has an "open-format" kitchen with multiple paintings, including one of the restaurant's name on the kitchen's hood and another of a bottle of Corona with a lime, as well as a mounted marlin above the ordering counter.
 In 2020, prior to the COVID-19 pandemic, Willamette Week's Nick Zukin described the taqueria as "a popular late-night destination for hungry club and bar patrons".